-- a. within thirty (30) days of discovering or acquiring any new SFI during the term of a grant; and - b. within thirty (30) days following reimbursement of travel expenses by a third party; or, if travel costs are paid directly by the third party, within thirty (30) days of the completion of the trip (see Section I.G.5 for a description of travel costs that do not have to be disclosed).
+- 2. annually during the period of the award; - a. within thirty (30) days of discovering or acquiring any new SFI during the term of a grant; and b. within thirty (30) days following reimbursement of travel expenses by a third party; or, if travel costs are paid directly by the third party, within thirty (30) days of the completion of the trip (see Section I.G.5 for a description of travel costs that do not have to be disclosed).
 When disclosing an SFI that is reimbursed or sponsored travel, the Investigator must detail, at a minimum, the purpose of the trip, the identity of the sponsor/organizer, the destination and duration, and the monetary value.

-The Grants Manager will maintain disclosure forms, to be completed by each Investigator, which will require the Investigator to disclose reportable SFIs, or certify that he or she has no such interests.
-Upon submission of a grant application, the Institute must certify that it has received the Investigators' disclosure forms.
+The Director of Grants Administration will maintain disclosure forms, to be completed by each Investigator, which will require the Investigator to disclose reportable SFIs, or certify that he or she has no such interests.
+Upon submission of a grant application, BSBI/HBF must certify that it has received the Investigators' disclosure forms.
 For all grant submissions subsequent to the initial application, or at least annually, Investigators must submit an updated statement of any changes that have occurred since submitting their most recent disclosure statement, or certify that no changes have occurred.
 Additionally, at any time during the term of the grant, Investigators must submit an updated disclosure statement within thirty (30) days of discovering or acquiring a new SFI.